On Air Now

 Smooth Classics at Seven with Zeb Soanes 7pm - 10pm

-Herbert von Karajan was born in April 1908 in Salzburg.
+Herbert von Karajan was born April 5th 1908 in Salzburg.
 From 1916 to 1926, he studied at the Mozarteum in Salzburg, where he was encouraged to concentrate on conducting by his teacher.

-- Karajan continued to perform with both the Berlin Philharmonic and Vienna Philharmonic up until his death in 1989.
+Karajan continued to perform with both the Berlin Philharmonic and Vienna Philharmonic up until his death on July 16th 1989.

 Karajan’s life was not without controversy.
 He joined the Nazi party in Salzburg in 1933, at a time when the party was illegal in Austria.